SylphAI-Inc/AdalFlow/docs/source/developer_notes/index.rst

 Assisted with ``DataClass`` for input and output data formating.

 With generator being in the center, all things are built around it via the prompt.

-Core Components - Generator
+- Retriever  (Enhance Generator to be more factual and less hallucination), provide `context_str` in prompt.

-Model cliens are for both
+-

 .. toctree::
    :maxdepth: 1